 Acting has been my passion since I saw Shakespeare's The Tempest at the age of seven.
 I feel so fortunate that I've been able to make it my profession.
 But along the twisty path of life, I've also done many other jobs.
 During school and university holidays in my homeland New Zealand, I worked in a bookshop, a plant nursery and a pub, waited tables in restaurants, cleaned hotel rooms and wheeled a tea-trolley, serving government employees.
 Between roles as a young actor in the capital Wellington, I was a casting assistant and a substitute teacher at a boys' college.
 Later I co-wrote plays for young people, directed theatre, produced radio drama and readings (including producing author Keri Hulme reading from her Booker Prize winning novel The Bone People), and assessed screenplays for the New Zealand Film Commission (including screenplays by Jane Campion and Vincent Ward).

-Gradually I established myself as a leading stage actor – playing a wide variety of roles in theatre ensembles, as well as in film, TV and radio.
+I established myself as a leading stage actor – playing a wide variety of roles in theatre ensembles, as well as acting for film, TV and radio.
 I worked with many of New Zealand's top directors and actors.

 I helped set up and run a theatre dedicated to local playwrighting and, together with Maori artist Roma Potiki, wrote a successful funding proposal which enabled the theatre to become bi-cultural: Taki Rua / The Depot.

 An Arts Council supported trip to the UK alerted me to the dire need for more and better roles for women, so I gathered actress friends around my kitchen table and we founded the Equity Women's Caucus, and spent a year intensively lobbying.